six reasons to visit Gimli

 There have also been many book launches and literary events held at the historic theatre (which was once a church.)
 As well, Gimli and area is home to many painters and artisans who normally participate in the semi-annual WAVE Interlake Artists Studio Tour held each June and September. it has been cancelled this year due to COVID.

-Gimli is also home to the Toastmasters in the Arts club, a Toastmasters club devoted to people in the arts.
-We are currently meeting via Zoom, and beginning to offer in-person meetings as of mid-July, 2020.
+Gimli is also home to the Toastmasters in the Arts club, a Toastmasters club devoted to creativity and those of us who are inspired by the arts.
+We are currently meeting via Zoom, and welcome you to join us if you’re interested.

 5. Gimli is a beautiful sailing community and has a scenic harbour where you can dock your boat, or stroll along the pier and look at the art and the boats harboured there.
 You’ll even find people fishing off the pier, and be sure to give yourself time to enjoy the beautiful murals (pictured above), that you’ll see lining the concrete windbreak built to prevent the waves from washing over the pier.